 Our School

-When Sandy Slope Elementary School opens in the fall of 2025 on the north side of Appleton, it will be our first new school in 30 years and our first new elementary school in nearly 35 years.
+Sandy Slope Elementary School opened in the fall of 2025.
+It is the first new school built in the AASD in 30 years and the first new elementary school in nearly 35 years.

 History of the Sandy Slope Name